ObjectRocket Elasticsearch FAQ¶

 How do I connect?¶

-You can connect via Elasticsearch’s RESTful API over HTTP/HTTPS or the transport client library for Java API access.
+You can connect via Elasticsearch’s RESTful API over HTTPS.

 Is SSL supported?¶